astutir/astutir.github.io/_posts/2019-08-11-customize-the-favicon.md

 ---
-title: Customize the Favicon
 author: cotes
+categories:
+  - Blogging
+  - Tutorial
 date: 2019-08-11 00:34:00 +0800
-categories: [Blogging, Tutorial]
+runme:
+  id: 01HNJ9E3RJ98S3Z2VJ6N3EAMYR
+  version: v2.2
-tags: [favicon]
+tags:
+  - favicon
+title: Customize the Favicon
 ---

 The [favicons](https://www.favicon-generator.org/about/) of [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/) are placed in the directory `assets/img/favicons/`{: .filepath}.
 You may want to replace them with your own.
 The following sections will guide you to create and replace the default favicons.

 ## Generate the favicon

-Prepare a square image (PNG, JPG, or SVG) with a size of 512x512 or more, and then go to the online tool [**Real Favicon Generator**](https://realfavicongenerator.net/) and click the button <kbd>Select your Favicon image</kbd> to upload your image file.
+Prepare a square image (PNG, JPG, or SVG) with a size of 512x512 or more, and then go to the online tool [**Real Favicon Generator**](https://realfavicongenerator.net/) and click the button Select your Favicon image to upload your image file.

 In the next step, the webpage will show all usage scenarios.
-You can keep the default options, scroll to the bottom of the page, and click the button <kbd>Generate your Favicons and HTML code</kbd> to generate the favicon.
+You can keep the default options, scroll to the bottom of the page, and click the button Generate your Favicons and HTML code to generate the favicon.

 ## Download & Replace